-81. The Net Worth Sweep is extraordinary because it makes the Companies unique in financial regulation.
+- 99. The Net Worth Sweep is extraordinary because it makes the Companies unique in financial regulation.
 Other financial institutions are required to retain minimum levels of capital that ensure that they can withstand the vicissitudes of the economic cycle and are prohibited from paying dividends when they are not adequately capitalized.
 The Companies, in contrast, are not allowed to retain capital but instead must pay their entire net worth over to Treasury as a quarterly dividend.
-The effect of the Net Worth Sweep is thus to force the Companies to operate in perpetuity on the brink of insolvency in a manner that federal regulators in other contexts understand to be fundamentally unsafe and unsound.

-82. The Companies did not receive any meaningful consideration for agreeing to the Net Worth Sweep.
+The effect of the Net Worth Sweep is thus to force the Companies to operate in perpetuity on the brink of insolvency and with no prospect of ever generating a return for private shareholders.
+In other contexts, federal regulators understand such an arrangement to be fundamentally unsafe and unsound. - 100.
+Forcing the Companies to operate in this inherently unsafe and unsound condition also has deleterious effects on their borrowing costs, which is a major expense for both Companies.
+As former Acting Director DeMarco has admitted, if the Companies are highly leveraged and have a relatively small amount of capital then, all other things being equal, their cost of borrowing will be higher. - 101.
+The Companies did not receive any meaningful consideration for agreeing to the Net Worth Sweep.
 Because the Companies always had the option to pay dividends "in kind" at a 12% interest rate, the Net Worth Sweep did not provide the Companies with any additional flexibility or benefit.
 Rather than accruing a dividend at 12% (which never had to be paid in cash), FHFA unlawfully agreed to make a payment of substantially all the Companies' net worth each quarter.